 The new model of care also focuses on the creation of a more organised, coordinated and effective community provider environment that is seen as the main conduit for meeting a person's health and care needs.
-This new community provider environment sees primary care, out-of-hours primary care, community services, mental health, the ambulance service, the local authority and the voluntary sector all working much more collaboratively with each other, and more collaboratively with secondary care, around a single, person centred care plan.
+This new community provider environment sees primary care, out-of-hours primary care, community services, mental health, the ambulance service and local authority all working much more collaboratively with each other, and more collaboratively with secondary care, around a single, person centred care plan.
+Strengthened and more comprehensive partnership working with the community and voluntary sector will be particularly valuable in this new model.